asafteirobert/automatic-roller-blinds-motor/doc/assembly.md

 5. Solder the rest of the components to the PCB.
 Use double sided tape for the NRF24L01 module to make sure it doesn't touch the nearby pins.
 <p><img src="final-board.JPG" width="450"/></p>

-6. Secure the stepper motor to the 3D printed part using M3x6 screws and optionally M3 nuts
+6. Secure the stepper motor to the 3D printed part using M3x6 screws and M3 nuts
 <p><img src="stepper-to-3d-print.JPG" width="450"/></p>

 7. Secure the PCB to the 3D printed part using M2x5 screws.
 You can choose the orientation and side that is best for you.